ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

 In the [first panel][0], L'earnest describes his `3 dimensional input neuron vector`.

-From what we learned about vectors, the inputs are a list of steps in a 3d space (a cube).
-But there's no cube in the code.
-When running a network, a `3 dimensional vector` would just be a `list with three items` like this:
+From what we learned about vectors, the inputs are lists of 3 numbers that give all we know about each input.
+When running a network, a `3 dimensional vector` would just be a `list with three numbers` like this:
 ```
 input = [1,2,3]
 ```